 Relying on brokerage brand reputation or the agent’s appearance isn’t a reliable method of choosing the best real estate agent for you.
 A cordial, flawless presentation could mean they’re practiced in misleading as the Realtor in the above story highlights.

 How To Choose the Right Real Estate Agent

 Their awards, accreditation, references, testimonials, and nice photograph are enticing, but you’d better have a checklist of items and questions to go through such as these:

-- Ask them if they’ve sold any homes in your neighbourhood and ask for the names of the people involved in that sale and then phone them.
+- ask them if they’ve sold any homes in your neighborhood and ask for the names of the people involved in that sale and then phone them.